gargonjj/gargonjj.github.io/README.md

 ## REPOSITORY CREATION AND GITHUB PAGES CONFIGURATION

 The first step was initializing the repository.
-The name "Magaro" comes from the first two letters of our surnames (Macias, Garcia and Rodríguez).
+The name "Magaro" comes from the first two letters of our surnames (Macías, García and Rodríguez).
 We choose to add a README.md and the MIT License, since it is the most popular and permissive license available on GitHub.
 We also added the file `_config.yml` to set the initial configuration, such as the project name, the web theme and